 Tea Garden Workers

 An especially revealing study (4) was done of tea garden workers in northeast India.
 It showed a much higher prevalence of hypertension than is generally present in India.
 This is despite the tea garden workers in the study being more physically active and thinner than other Indians.
 This is opposite the usual findings associated with hypertension.

 Hypertension in these tea garden workers showed a prevalence of 61% among the adults.
 Other studies of tea garden workers, however, put the prevalence in the range of 46%.
 In either case, this is much more than the average rate in India, which a recent meta-analysis (5) put at approximately 33% of urban and 25% of rural adults.

 What is unique about the tea garden workers is their high intake of sodium.
 In one study (6) they were found to consume from 20 to 30 grams of salt a day.
 This is compared to the average intake by Indians of approximately 10 grams a day.

 Just as in Korea, eating more fruits and vegetables will not protect against hypertension when a great deal of sodium is consumed along with the fruits and vegetables.
-The protective aspect of fruits and vegetables is primarily their high potassium and low sodium content.
-Other factors such as polyphenols, antioxidants, and polyunsaturated fats may help.
-But the epidemiological studies and basic science studies of how these factors protect have not yielded the clear picture that the dietary potassium sodium ratio has.
+The protective aspect of fruits and vegetables is primarily their high potassium, and low sodium, content.
+Other factors, such as polyphenols, antioxidants, and polyunsaturated fats, may help.
+But the epidemiological studies, and basic science studies, of how these factors protect health have not yielded the clear picture that the dietary potassium sodium ratio has.